 'Be messengers of life in a time of death,' pope says on Easter eve

-Saturday, 11 April 2020 () Pope Francis urged people to "not yield to fear" and focused on a "message of hope" as he led an Easter eve Mass in an empty St. Peter's Basilica on Saturday amid the coronavirus pandemic and called for an end to wars.
+Sunday, 12 April 2020 () Vatican City - Pope Francis urged people to "not yield to fear" and focused on a "message of hope" as he led an Easter eve Mass in an empty St. Peter's Basilica on Saturday amid the coronavirus pandemic and called for an end to wars.
+The vigil, which normally takes place in a church packed with about 10,000 people, was attended by only about two dozen, including a few altar servers and a smaller-than-usual choir....

 Amid the raging global coronavirus pandemic, Pope Francis led an Easter eve Mass in an empty St. Peter's Basilica on Saturday.
 According to Reuters, the Holy Father urged people to “not yield to fear” and focused on a “message of hope."
 Pope Francis also called for an end to wars.
 The vigil...